Willisson7/Social-Network-API/README.md

 # Social-Network-API
-an API for a social network web application using the Express.js and Mongoose packages
+An API for a social network web application using the Express.js and Mongoose packages